The rank of diluted random graphs: Convergence of the spectral measure

 If $(G_n,v)$ denotes the graph $G_n$ when rooted at $v$, the spectral measure at the root is simply

 In fact $\mu_{(G_n,v)}$ can be interpreted as the local contribution of vertex $v$ to the empirical spectral measure $\mu_n$ of $G_n$.
 Indeed, the above formula implies

-Note that the left-hand side can be reinterpreted as the expectation of $\mu_{(G_n,\O)}$ under a uniform choice of the root ${\O}$.
+Note that the left-hand side can be reinterpreted as the expectation of $\mu_{(G_n,\OO)}$ under a uniform choice of the root ${\OO}$.
 More generally, if $G_n$ is a random graph on $n$ vertices, we denote by $U(G_n)$ the random element of $\cG^*$ obtained by rooting $G_n$ at a uniformly chosen vertex, independently of the random edge-structure.
-Similarly, we define $U_2(G_n)$ as the random element $( (G_n,{\O}_1),(G_n,{\O}_2) ) $ in $\cG^* \times \cG^*$, where $({\O}_1,{\O}_2)$ is a uniformly chosen pair of vertices.
+Similarly, we define $U_2(G_n)$ as the random element $( (G_n,{\OO}_1),(G_n,{\OO}_2) ) $ in $\cG^* \times \cG^*$, where $({\OO}_1,{\OO}_2)$ is a uniformly chosen pair of vertices.
 Finally we let $\mu_n$ denote the (random) empirical spectral measure of the adjacency matrix of $G_n$.
-With this notation,
+With this notation, we have the following corollary. \begin{corollary} If $U(G_n)$ converges weakly to a rooted GWT $T$ whose degree distribution $F_*$ has a finite second moment, then

-\begin{corollary} If $U(G_n)$ converges weakly to a rooted GWT $T$ whose degree distribution $F_*$ has a finite second moment, then where $\mu_{T}$ denotes the local spectral measure at the root of $T$.
-If moreover $U_2(G_n)$ converges weakly to $(T_1,T_2)$, two independent copies of $T$, then in probability, \end{corollary}
+where $\mu_{T}$ denotes the local spectral measure at the root of $T$.
+If moreover $U_2(G_n)$ converges weakly to $(T_1,T_2)$, two independent copies of $T$, then in probability,